UNPREDICTABLE-FATE/UNPREDICTABLE-FATE/README.md

 &emsp;

-iwec at all times, im very sensitive when it comes to rough/tense words sometimes. cxh freely even when not disclosed unless name says otherwise (˶˃ ᵕ ˂˶)
+iwec at all times, im very sensitive when it comes to rough/tense words sometimes. if you ever come across me sitting alone, dont be afraid to cxh with me even when not disclosed, unless name says otherwise (˶˃ ᵕ ˂˶)

 &emsp;
 autism, anger issues & abandonment issues, selective mutism

 &emsp;
-im semi/nonverbal around strangers or people i barely know so when you try to talk to me expect to not get a response.
+im semi/nonverbal around strangers or people i barely know so when you try to talk to me expect to not get a response. also, do NOT copy or inspo my skins unless given permission, just whisper me and i will answer. do NOT cover me as well, even while im away/asleep.

 &emsp;
 dni; basic dni criteria. pro/darkshippers, zoophiles, necrophiles, racists, ableists, "ragebaiters", etc etc. however, if you are 18+ or -13 please iwc. also, if you are planning to rp with me, please w2i to do so ꒰ however, i will decline most of the time ꒱.